Alonso-del-Arte/chess/doc/Variants.md

 ## Variants that can be played on a regular board

+Most variants can be played on a regular 8 &times; 8 checkerboard with a standard complement of standard pieces.

 ### Romantic chess

 This variant by Micha&lstrok; Ryszard W&oacute;jcik, confusingly named after a